PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnscrypt.rst

   Represents a DNSCrypt content.
 Can be used to rotate certs.

-.. classmethod:: DNSCryptContext:generateAndLoadInMemoryCertificate(keyfile, serial, begin, end)
+  .. method:: DNSCryptContext:generateAndLoadInMemoryCertificate(keyfile, serial, begin, end)

     Generate a new resolver key and the associated certificate in-memory, sign it with the provided provider key, and use the new certificate

     :param string keyfile: Path to the key file to use
     :param int serial: The serial number of the certificate
     :param int begin: Unix timestamp from when the certificate is valid
     :param int end: Unix timestamp from until the certificate is valid

-.. classmethod:: DNSCryptContext:getCurrentCertificate() -> DNSCryptCert
+  .. method:: DNSCryptContext:getCurrentCertificate() -> DNSCryptCert

     Return the current certificate.

-.. classmethod:: DNSCryptContext:getOldCertificate() -> DNSCryptCert
+  .. method:: DNSCryptContext:getOldCertificate() -> DNSCryptCert

     Return the previous certificate.

-.. classmethod:: DNSCryptContext:getProviderName() -> string
+  .. method:: DNSCryptContext:getProviderName() -> string

     Return the provider name

-.. classmethod:: DNSCryptContext:hasOldCertificate() -> bool
+  .. method:: DNSCryptContext:hasOldCertificate() -> bool

     Whether or not the context has a previous certificate, from a certificate rotation.

-.. classmethod:: DNSCryptContext:loadNewCertificate(certificate, keyfile)
+  .. method:: DNSCryptContext:loadNewCertificate(certificate, keyfile)

     Load a new certificate and the corresponding private key, and use it

     :param string certificate: Path to a certificate file
     :param string keyfile: Path to a the corresponding key file